awsdocs/aws-cdk-guide/v2/migrate.md

 To learn more about cdk diff, see [Comparing stacks](cli.md#cli-diff)\.

 **Bootstrap your environment**
 If you are deploying from an AWS environment for the first time, use `cdk bootstrap` to prepare your environment\.
-To learn more, see [Bootstrapping](bootstrapping.md)\.
+To learn more, see [AWS CDK bootstrapping](bootstrapping.md)\.

 ### Deploy your CDK app<a name="migrate-manage-deploy"></a>